stnava/rcissus/README.md

 devtools::install_github("stnava/rcissus")
 ```

-an example predicting raw intensity from gradient and laplacian images
+an example predicting raw intensity from gradient and laplacian images.
+The
+`rcissus` vignette may be a better place to start than here.

 ```
-# set up global method = default is h2o
-mth = 'kerasdnn' # only currently works for regression mth = 'h2o'
+mth = 'kerasdnn' # may require more tuning than h2o but can yield better results mth = 'h2o' nBases = 5
 # step 1 - collect data
 library( rcissus )
 popfns = getANTsRData('show')[1:5]